 BECOME A MEMBER

-No matter what type of MS you have, we offer online and in-person therapy and support for you and your family whenever you need it.
+Whether you have MS, Parkinson’s or you’re a stroke survivor, we offer online and in-person therapy and support for you and your family.

-There are many ways to get involved with the charity and make a difference to people affected by MS. Help us to reach our goal of £900,000 this year.
+There are many ways to get involved with our charity and make a real difference to people affected by neurological conditions.

 MAKE A DONATION

-Welcome to Chilterns MS Centre.
-If you are living with multiple sclerosis, or caring for someone who is, we’re glad you’ve found us and we look forward to connecting with you on your MS journey – wherever you’re at.
+Welcome to Chilterns Neuro Centre.
+If you are living with multiple sclerosis, Parkinson’s or you’re a stroke survivor, or if you are caring for someone who is, we’re glad you’ve found us and we look forward to connecting with you on your journey – wherever you’re at.

 Here at the Centre, we understand how daunting and isolating diagnosis can feel, and how it can seem like the end of life as you knew it.
-But our 500 members will tell you that here at the Centre it doesn’t have to be that way.
+But our well over 650 members will tell you that here at the Centre it doesn’t have to be that way.

-By providing the treatment, tools, knowledge and a community of health professionals and peers, we empower people living with MS to thrive.
+By providing the treatment, tools, knowledge and a community of health professionals and peers, we empower people living with neurological conditions to live life to the full.

 Take a look at the classes, therapy groups and events we’re running, and get in touch to find out more about our £25 annual membership.